Bira/octopus-carnival/_posts/2020-05-03-superheavy-weapons.md

 And there you have it!
 And yes, you can combine this with normal weapon scaling to make a weapon whose weight is abnormally large for its size.
-In that case, you use the procedure above and also multiply the weapon's Reach by the value in the table row corresponding to the SM of the intended wielder.
+In that case, two extra steps apply after completing the procedure above:

+- Multiply the weapon's Reach by the value in the table row corresponding to the SM of the intended wielder.

+- Cost is the _higher_ of the weapon's final modified cost, or the cost of a standard SM 0 weapon.

 **Example 1**: We're making a super-strong martial artist character and we want him to use an iron quarterstaff that's ten times heavier than the wooden